-6.8.1 Local analysis with lasers.
-The possibility of vaporizing material from a pre-determined small area of a sample makes laser atomization suitable for local analysis (see Note a).
-This is also called in situ microanalysis.
+6.8.1 Local analysis with lasers

+The possibility of vaporizing material from a pre-determined small area of a sample makes laser atomization suitable for local analysis.
+This is also called in situ micro-analysis.

 As small crater dimensions are of primary importance for obtaining high spatial resolution on the sample, the laser output energy has to be restricted.
 This makes additional excitation almost obligatory.